Favorable Jury Verdict For Auto Accident Victim Following Dispute Over Injuries ($1.3 Million)

-The Plaintiff suffered from burns due to the airbag deployment, and was initially diagnosed with cervical strains from the impact of the accident.
-With time, Plaintiff’s pain and problems progressed and medical imaging revealed that her spinal cord was being pressed on by one of her cervical disks.
-According to her doctors, the result for Plaintiff was permanent chronic pain in the neck necessitating regular doses of pain medication, injections and recommendation for neck surgery to remove the herniated disc.
+The Plaintiff suffered from burns due to the airbag deployment and was initially diagnosed with cervical strains from the impact of the accident.
+With time, the Plaintiff’s pain and problems progressed and medical imaging revealed that her spinal cord was being pressed on by one of her cervical disks.
+According to her doctors, the result for the Plaintiff was permanent, chronic pain in the neck necessitating regular doses of pain medication, injections, and recommendation for neck surgery to remove the herniated disc.

 Chicago injury attorney, Michael T. Wierzbicki, stated, “This wasn’t a battle over who caused the accident, rather what the damages should be set at.”

 The defense argued that Plaintiff recovered after 8 months of treatment and thus, should only be compensated for those 8 months.

 Attorney Michael Wierzbicki and Michael Carter proved that brief temporary improvements in Mrs. Santos condition were the result of steroid injections providing temporary relief and not an improvement of her underlying problem.
 The injuries from the crash will affect the Plaintiff for the rest of her or the rest of her life.

 As trial came to a close the defense counsel argued to the jury that they should compensate Plaintiff only for the medical bills incurred for the first 8 months after the crash, an amount of around $38,000 with a nominal amount for pain and suffering.
 Attorneys Carter and Wierzbicki argued that the crash caused Plaintiff significant and severe personal injury which resulted in substantial pain, suffering, medical care and loss of her normal life.

 David Starshak, a new Chicago injury attorney, participated in his first jury trial.
 He played a key role in witness presentation and trial preparation.